5 Reasons Why the New Library of Congress Logo is Terrible

 I can’t help but read “LIBRARY Library of Congress” every time I see the logo.

-And we gave it all up for big black letters.
+And we, the people, gave it all up for BIG BLACK BOLD LETTERS.